menu

 People

-One of the unique characteristics of the Central Campus Medical East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
+The Central Campus Medical East neighborhood stands out for having an average per capita income lower than 99.9% of the neighborhoods in the United States.
 In a nation where 1 out of every 4 children lives in poverty, the Central Campus Medical East neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 Modes of Transportation